GoogleCloudPlatform/core-solution-services/INSTALL.md

 - This will create a `$PROJECT_ID-llm-docs` bucket and upload the sample doc `llm-sample-doc.pdf` to it.
 - It will add required Firestore indexes.

+### Before Deploy

+Follow README files for each microservice to set up:
+- LLM Service: [components/llm_service/README.md](./components/llm_service/README.md#setup) (Only Setup section)
+- We recommend deploying AlloyDB and PG Vector as a vector store.
+See the section on AlloyDB in the LLM Service [README](components/llm_service/README.md)

 ## Deploy Backend Microservices